 A T-shirt made from soybean fabric?
 Bamboo leggings?
 A hemp hoodie?
 Or perhaps a 100 per cent organic cotton, carbon-neutral T-shirt made using renewable green energy from wind and solar power?
 Tantrika’s range eschews the use of synthetics and pesticide-treated products for natural and breathable fabrics – both environmentally friendly and perfect for the tropics.

 Respite from shopping

 Break up your retail therapy with a healthy dose of cute and unique Aussie animals.
-Cuddle Australian icons like the koala and kangaroo at Kuranda Koala Gardens or wander the enclosure of the fluttering Ulysses Butterfly at the Australian Butterfly Sanctuary.
+Cuddle Australian icons like the koala and kangaroo at Kuranda Koala Gardens or wander through a rainforest aviary of tropical butterflies at the Australian Butterfly Sanctuary.
 You can also get up close and personal with Tropical North Queensland’s most colourful characters in the avian sanctuary of Birdworld Kuranda.